 Summary | ||||||||||||

-Detailed Procedure |
+| Detailed Procedure |

-GRIEVANCE MECHANISMS IN OUR SUPPLY CHAIN
+GRIEVANCE MECHANISMS FOR OUR SUPPLIERS

 Suppliers to adidas are required to have grievance systems in place where workers can freely and – should they decide to – anonymously submit any complaints or suggestions they may have.
 Workers in the supply chain may also raise concerns or complaints directly with adidas via local hotlines, which are run by non-profit organizations or our own field staff.
-In addition, we deploy a digital, app-based operational grievance mechanism at all our strategic supplier sites.
+In addition, we deploy a confidential digital, app-based operational grievance mechanism at all our strategic supplier sites.

 For our own employees, the global Fair Play Hotline provides a confidential and anonymous channel to report concerns.
 All cases of non-compliance are monitored and addressed by a global network of compliance officers, ensuring accountability and appropriate follow-up across the company.